-Safety and Security Checklist Area of Focus Y/N Notes/Status Does the project sponsor have a documented/implemented Contractor Safety Program with which it expects to comply?
+Safety and Security Checkli st Area of Focus Y/N Notes/Status Does the project sponsor have a documented/implemented Contractor Safety Program with which it expects to comply?
 Y The Design/Build contractor's "Construction Safety Program" and "Health and Safety Plan" have been accepted.
 Does the project sponsor's contractor(s) have a documented company-wide safety and security program plan?
 Y System Safety Plan submitted and Approved 2/1/2017.
 An update was provided on 6/28/21.
 Does the project sponsor's contractor(s) have a site-specific safety and security program plan?
 Y Rev. 2 submitted and Approved 12/9/2016 How do the project sponsor's OSHA statistics compare to the national average for the same type of work?
-There were nine (9) recordable incidents in 2023.
-BBII's Recordable Incident Rate for 2023 is 1.88.
-Overall, since the project's inception, the RIR remains below the national average of 2.5.
+There was one (1) recordable incident in July 2024 for a total of two (2) thus far in 2024.
+BBII's Recordable Incident Rate (RIR) for 2024 is 0.60.
+BBII's RIR from inception to date is 1.85 and remains below the national average of 2.5.
 If the comparison is not favorable, what actions are being taken by the project sponsor to improve its safety record?
 The D-B contractor reviews all incidents with its employees at its monthly safety meetings.
 Federal Railroad Administration If a shared track, has the project sponsor submitted its waiver request application to FRA?
 (Please identify specific regulations for which waivers are being requested.)
 Y FTA approved, by letter dated 2-8-2024, the JPB's request to extend the existing waiver for the Stadler KISS units for the life of the equipment as discussed in Docket Number FRA-2018-0067.
 If a shared corridor, has the project sponsor specified specific measures to address safety concerns?
 Y Caltrain has submitted an updated Emergency Preparedness Plan (EPREP) to the FRA and preparations are underway for an on-site visit by FRA personnel to review the revised EPREP.
 The FRA visit did not occur in 2023 as expected; FRA expects to conduct the visit during initial revenue operations.
 Is the Collision Hazard Analysis underway?
 Y Car body testing and Collision Analysis have been completed and the report sent to FRA.
 Other FRA required Hazard Analysis - Fencing, etc.?
 TBD This is an operating ROW, and no service change is expected.
 Additional right of way fencing is being installed.
 Does the project have Quiet Zones?
 TBD This is an operating ROW, and no service change is expected.
 Does FRA attend the Quarterly Review Meetings?
-N QPRM No. 26 was held on April 23, 2024.
+N QPRM No. 27 was held on July 16, 2024.